Python 3.5 container image

 Configures various aspects of the project, including installation of

 dependencies, as documented

 For most projects, it is sufficient to simply use

-The Docker image produced by s2i-python executes your project in one of the
+The container image produced by s2i-python executes your project in one of the

 following ways, in precedence order:

 The Gunicorn WSGI HTTP server is used to serve your application in the case that it